How to plan your next race season

 • Try a new type of racing, such as a trail marathon instead of a road marathon

-Write down your goals on paper and look at them.
+Please write down your goals on paper and look at them.
 Are they realistic and in line with your other commitments like career, family, and social events?
 If not, consider revising your goals so that they are still challenging but also achievable.
 We want to set you up for success.
 Post your goals where they are visible every day, such as on your bathroom mirror or your desk, for a constant reminder of why you’re training.

 Race Considerations